ankaAR/bestiario5e/_creatures/ice-toad.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
 Impacto: 4 (1d8) cold damage.
 If the target is a Medium or smaller creature it is grappled (escape DC 11).
 Until this grapple ends, the toad can't bite another target.